dojo/docs/dijit/layout.rst

 There are three types of elements in that example:

-1. BorderContainer: displays all it's children at once in top/bottom/left/right/center positions
+1. BorderContainer: displays all its children at once in top/bottom/left/right/center positions
 2. StackContainers: containers that display one child at a time
 3. Leafs: leaf nodes containing content